Monthly Archives: November 2025

 In any case, it’s important to remember that deadlines are always somewhat arbitrary and are likely to occasion both procrastination at first and consternation at last among some students.
 So I spend a lot of time teaching (and coaching) students (and faculty) to plan their work in orderly, half-hour “moments” of composition so that they can comfortably meet their deadlines without having to miraculate a text at the eleventh hour.
 For the same reason, whenever it is up to me, I like to place that eleventh hour before noon on a Friday, rather than midnight on a Sunday.
 It’s just a good way to signal that you may as well get the work done during the working week, as part of your regular day-to-day program of study.
 It keeps the task of doing an assignment in proportion.

-Like I say, I don’t want to dismiss the concern about the rhetoric force of talk about “ruining” our students weekend by asking them to study.
+Like I say, I don’t want to dismiss the concern about the rhetorical force of talk about “ruining” our students weekend by asking them to study.
 But perhaps it is precisely the question of whether what they do during their “free” time is chosen or assigned.
 A student that wanted to read a book you have suggested or do some writing of their own can still have that hope “ruined” by poor planning and ostensibly “generous” deadlines.

 I don’t claim to have a definitive take on how to talk about school-life balance with students and how important we should presume (whether in our thoughts or in our speech) learning is to them.
 As an occasion to give it some thought, my participants remark is well taken.
 I’m happy to hear more thoughts in the comments below.